-- 1. As a Technique to investigate the detailed dynamics of a system. - 2.
+- I. As a Technique to investigate the detailed dynamics of a system. - 2.
 As a Heuristic Tool to develop hypotheses, models, and theories. - 3.
 As "Experiments" perform numerical experiments, Monte Carlo probabilistic sampling. - 4.
 As a Tool for Experimentalists to support experiments. - 5.
 As a Pedagogic Tool to gain understanding of a process.

-1. Technique
+I. As a Technique

-- Solution of a set of equations describing a complex (e.g. bottom-up) interaction. - Discrete (CA): if the model behaviour ≠ empirical, it must be because of the transition rules. - Continuous: not so clear-cut: background theory v. model assumptions
+- Solution of a set of equations describing a complex (e.g. bottom-up) interaction. - Discrete (Cellular Automata): if the model behaviour ≠ empirical, it must be because of the transition rules. - Continuous: not so clear-cut: background theory v. model assumptions

-Q: does more realistic assumption $\rightarrow$ more accurate prediction?
+Q: does more realistic assumption \rightarrow more accurate prediction?